This post was updated on 3/17/2026.

-Let’s face it — keeping students engaged while teaching Economics can be hard.
-One strategy that has proven successful is the use of games and experiments to help teach Economics concepts while keeping students interested.
+Let’s face it — keeping students engaged while teaching economics can be hard.
+One strategy that has proven successful is the use of games and experiments to help teach economics concepts while keeping students interested.

-The history of Economics experiments and games in the classroom
+The history of economics experiments and games in the classroom

-Experiments were first used in the Economics classroom by Edward Chamberlain as far back as the late 1940’s.
-These activities have students connect the economic theories they’re studying to real world applications, which leads to increased interest, critical thinking and real learning.
+Experiments were first used in the economics classroom by Edward Chamberlain as far back as the late 1940’s.
+These activities have students connect the economic theories they’re studying to real-world applications, which leads to increased interest, critical thinking and real learning.

-Here are just a few of the Economics games you can try in your classroom (click on each to see game description and instructions):
+Here are just a few of the economics games you can try in your classroom (click on each to see game description and instructions):

 - Interest Rates and Inflation